 Auto racing on the hard-packed sand of the beaches made the area popular for this spectator sport.
 The boardwalk's popularity declined in the late 1950's with the state's crackdown on gambling and games of chance.
 Driving on the beach was prohibited in 1979.

-James H. Doolittle before his flight in 1922 On September 4, 1922, Pablo Beach came into the international limelight when First Lieutenant James H. Doolittle, after a previous attempt, broke the transcontinental speed record.
+On September 4, 1922, Pablo Beach came into the international limelight when First Lieutenant James H. Doolittle, after a previous attempt, broke the transcontinental speed record.
 With only one stop at Kelly Field in Texas, he flew from Pablo Beach to San Diego in less than 24 hours.
-For this feat he was awarded his first Distinguished Flying Cross.
+For this feat, he was awarded his first Distinguished Flying Cross.

 James returned on September 4, 1980, to unveil a marker in Jacksonville Beach's Pablo Historical Park.
 James had a distinguished career, leaving service as a Lt.
 General.